AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeNameMappingType/RoleClassMappingElements.md

 AttributeNameMappingType.RoleClassMappingElements Method
 ========================================================
-AutomationML 2.1 APIGets the collection of possible mapping identifiers for this AttributeNameMappingType for elements of the mapped RoleClass.
+Gets the collection of possible mapping identifiers for this AttributeNameMappingType for elements of the mapped RoleClass.
 The Collection contains all attributes (including inherited attributes) of the RoleClass and also the attributes of the ExternalInterfaces (including inherited external interfaces) of the RoleClass.
 The Attribute Identifiers are the unique CAEXPath's of the attributes relative to the RoleClass.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)